 - Laboratory rearing has provided information on the larval behavior and culture requirements of the various species and has also allowed the development of live and healthy larvae to be documented.

-Fish Species Cultured for the Hawaii Larval Fish Project
+Fish Species Cultured from Egg to Juvenile for the Hawaii Larval Fish Project

 Baensch, F. 2014.
 The Hawaii Larval Fish Project.
 CORAL 11 (2): 64–77.
 PDF available upon request.